Sinadalee/news_summary_backend/README.md

 # Rational and Design Choices

 This document outlines key decisions and design trade-offs made while developing the news summarization backend.

+The RSS sources were chosen as a proof of concept using news outlets I’m already familiar with.
+These include well-known organizations in the U.S.

 ## LLM Impact Design